wilrop/wilrop.github.io/content/publication/ropke-2023-distributional/index.md

 ---
-title: Multi-Objective Scheduling for Agricultural Interventions
+title: Distributional Multi-Objective Decision Making

 # Authors
 # A YAML list of author names
 # If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
 # write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
-- \textbfWillem \textbfRöpke
-- Samuele Pollaci
+- Willem Röpke
+- Conor F. Hayes
-- Bram Vandenbogaerde
+- Patrick Mannion
-- Jiahong Li
+- Enda Howley
-- Youri Coppens
+- Ann Nowé
+- Diederik M. Roijers

 # Author notes (such as 'Equal Contribution')
 # A YAML list of notes for each author in the above `authors` list
 author_notes: []

-date: '2022-01-01'
+date: '2023-08-01'

 # Date to publish webpage (NOT necessarily Bibtex publication's date).
-publishDate: '2023-12-15T13:56:37.447802Z'
+publishDate: '2023-12-15T13:56:37.483213Z'

 # Publication type.
 # A single CSL publication type but formatted as a YAML list (for Hugo requirements).